top of page

 -

-Activities included camp songs and games, gardening, food preparation, nature journaling, sun printing and natural tie dye, scavenger hunts, puzzle mind maps, solar energy cooking, cob bench building, bird feeder construction, water color painting, flower crown crafting, herbal medicine making, and nature exploration
+Offered activities including gardening, food preparation, nature journaling, natural dyeing, solar cooking, cob bench building, bird feeder construction, watercolor painting, herbal medicine making, and nature exploration

 bottom of page